 Next, it is important to teach your dog that wearing a diaper is a positive thing.
 This way, your dog is not frightened by the process or doesn’t become upset when you approach him/her with dog diapers.
 Do this by being patient and taking it slow with your dog.
 Utilize treats during the process of putting the diaper on.
 In the beginning, it might be helpful for a second person to give your dog the treats while you position the diaper on your dog.
 If your dog tries to wiggle out of the diaper once it is on, try to interrupt, and then reward your dog for calmness.
 If after some time, you find that your dog really dislikes the diaper, it may not be worthwhile.
 In that case, try potty training your dogs using the basic house training protocol (without puppy diapers).

-The time to begin using the diaper on your dog is when you are almost 100% sure that your dog won't have an accident in the house.
+The right time to begin using dog diapers is when you are almost 100% certain that your dog won't have an accident in the house.
 The diaper is helpful in the following ways:

 - Take your dog outside more often for potty breaks (up to once an hour during the day).

 - Reward with an extra tasty treat whenever they successfully go potty outside.

 - If the accident is happening by the door, consider teaching your dog to use a potty training bell for dogs so they can signal you when he/she needs to go out.

 - Clean the diaper regularly and wash/dry your dog to prevent a rash and general discomfort.
 Having spare dog diapers on hand is helpful.

 Just remember that I am proposing the use of a diaper for house training as an add-on to a traditional house training program — which uses prevention of accidents and rewards for going potty outside.
 The dog diaper will not allow you to skip all the "hard work" that goes into house training, but it can help with clean-up and consistency.